tutorgen/hpit_services/README.md

 * `python3 manager.py start` will start the HPIT server, all locally configured tutors, and all locally configured plugins.
 * `python3 manager.py stop` will stop the HPIT server, all locally configured tutors, and all locally configured plugins.
 * `python3 manager.py status` will show you whether or not the HPIT server is currently running.
-* `python3 manager.py add plugin <name> <subtype>` will help you create plugins with the specified name and subtype.
-* `python3 manager.py remove plugin <name>` will help you remove plugins with the specified name.
-* `python3 manager.py add tutor <name> <subtype>` will help you create tutors with the specified name and subtype.
-* `python3 manager.py remove tutor <name>` will help you remove tutors with the specified name.
 * `python3 manager.py assets` will compile frontend assets together into a single file to ready for production deployments.
 * `python3 manager.py debug` will run the HPIT server in debug mode and WILL NOT start any plugins or tutors.
 * `python3 manager.py docs` copies this documentation file to the server assets directory.